 Isoforms

-GBSS is almost exclusively bound to starch granules and is located mostly within them, as evidenced by treatment of the granule surface with proteases.
-The other isoforms of starch synthase are present either only in the stroma of the plastids or portioned between starch granules and the stroma, and are called soluble starch synthases.[8]
+GBSS is almost exclusively bound to starch granules and is located mainly within them, as evidenced by protease treatment of the granule surface.
+The other isoforms of starch synthase are found either only in the stroma of plastids or partitioned between starch granules and the stroma, and are referred to as soluble starch synthases.[7]

-Starch synthases I, II, III, and IV catalyze the adding of one glucose residue per substrate encounter, a distributive mode of action, whereas GBSS catalyze the addition of more than one glucosidic unit per substrate encounter, a processive mode of action.[11]
+Starch synthases I, II, III, and IV catalyze the addition of a single glucose residue per substrate encounter, a distributive mode of action, whereas GBSS catalyzes the addition of more than one glucosidic unit per substrate encounter, a processive mode of action.[8]

 Starch synthase and MOS

-Starch synthases involved in the early steps of amylose and amylopectin synthesis require short malto-oligosaccharides (MOS) to initiate de novo synthesis of the two polysaccharides.[11]
+Starch synthases involved in the early steps of amylose and amylopectin synthesis require short malto-oligosaccharides (MOS) to initiate the de novo synthesis of these two polysaccharides.

-These small oligosaccharides, namely, α-(1→4)-glucans with a degree of polymerization of 2 to 7, act as primers and are elongated, a function analogous to that performed by glycogenin in glycogen synthesis.
+These small oligosaccharides, α-(1→4)-glucans with a degree of polymerization from 2 to 7, act as primers and are elongated, a function analogous to that performed by glycogenin in glycogen synthesis.

 MOS can originate from the activity of starch synthase III, starch phosphorylase, or starch debranching enzymes.